Documentation

 Read & Inspect

-Tools for reading files, querying styles, browsing components, and inspecting designs.
-All use the REST API — no plugin required.
+Tools for reading files, querying styles, browsing components, inspecting designs, and exporting.
+Most use the REST API — no plugin required for reads.

 ToolDescriptionKey ParametersPath